Dan Williams (defensive end)

-Daniel Williams II (born December 15, 1969) is a former professional American football defensive end in the National Football League.
-He was drafted 11th over all in the 1993 draft, after the Denver Broncos traded up three spots to acquire him.
+Daniel Williams II (born December 15, 1969) is an American former professional football defensive end in the National Football League (NFL).
+He was selected 11th overall in the 1993 NFL draft, after the Denver Broncos traded up three spots to acquire him.
 He played for the Broncos (1993–1996) and the Kansas City Chiefs (1997, 1999–2001).
 Williams sat out the entire 1998 season amidst a contract dispute after being tagged as the Chiefs' franchise player.
 He now resides in Roswell, Georgia.